 1. Data foundation for near real-time reporting (OneLake)

 We established a unified landing zone in OneLake so operational data could be standardized and refreshed frequently.
-This removed “multiple sources, multiple truths” and created a foundation where operational and financial metrics could be reconciled consistently.
+This removed “multiple sources, multiple truths” and created a foundation where operational and financial metrics could be reconciled consistently—and where forecasting models could be trained and updated against a clean, governed data layer.

 2. Analytics warehouse built for operations + finance alignment (Fabric Warehouse)

 We modeled the data into an analytics layer that supported both operational drilldowns and executive-level rollups.
-This included profitability views by region/store, daily inventory snapshots and movement signals, POS performance, and delivery status tracking—built in a way that stays performant as volumes scale.
+This included profitability views by region/store, daily inventory snapshots and movement signals, POS performance, delivery status tracking, and the demand history required for accurate forecasting—built in a way that stays performant as volumes scale.

 3. KPI governance + metric consistency (the part that makes BI “decision-grade”)

 Instead of letting every dashboard define KPIs differently, we established a governed metric layer: clear definitions, dimensional consistency (store/region/time/product), and validation checks.
-This reduced stakeholder debates and made reporting dependable enough to drive operational actions.
+This reduced stakeholder debates and made reporting dependable enough to drive operational actions—including reorder approvals and alert escalations.

 4. Operations dashboards in Power BI (control tower + drilldowns)